![]() |

 etc.

-Premier is the only ordinal number that changes to agree in gender and number with the noun it modifies.
+Premier and second are the only ordinal numbers that change to agree in gender and number with the noun they modify.

 Par exemple…